-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Opioid treatment program services (continued) • Substance use counseling • Individual and group therapy • Toxicology testing • Intake activities • Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Opioid treatment program services (continued) antagonist medication-assisted treatment (MAT) medications. • Dispensing and administration of MAT medications (if applicable) • Substance use counseling • Individual and group therapy • Toxicology testing • Intake activities • Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Surgical supplies, such as dressings Outpatient X-ray • \$30 copayment for each X-ray service Radiation Therapy • 20% coinsurance Medical Supplies Outpatient X-ray • 40% coinsurance for each X-ray service Radiation Therapy • 40% coinsurance Medical Supplies Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
-Other outpatient diagnostic tests Outpatient X-ray • \$30 copayment for each X-ray service Radiation Therapy • 20% coinsurance Medical Supplies • 20% coinsurance Laboratory Tests • \$0 copayment Diagnostic Mammograms • \$0 copayment Diagnostic Radiology (CT, MRI, PET scan, etc) • \$175 copayment Blood Services • \$0 copayment Other outpatient diagnostic tests • \$5 copayment Outpatient X-ray • 40% coinsurance for each X-ray service Radiation Therapy • 40% coinsurance Medical Supplies • 40% coinsurance Laboratory Tests • 20% coinsurance Diagnostic Mammograms • 40% coinsurance Diagnostic Radiology (CT, MRI, PET scan, etc) • 40% coinsurance Blood Services • 20% coinsurance Other outpatient diagnostic tests • 20% coinsurance
+Other outpatient diagnostic tests 20% coinsurance Laboratory Tests \$0 - \$25 copayment Diagnostic Mammograms \$0 copayment Diagnostic Radiology (CT, 40% coinsurance Laboratory Tests 40% coinsurance Diagnostic Mammograms 40% coinsurance Diagnostic Radiology (CT, MRI, PET scan, etc) 40% coinsurance Blood Services 40% coinsurance